Caleb J. McNulty: Early life

 On December 6, 1843, McNulty was elected by the members of the U.S. House to serve as their Clerk, defeating incumbent Matthew St. Clair Clarke of Pennsylvania.

 In 1844, he ran for U.S. Congress, and lost to Whig candidate Columbus Delano by only 12 votes.

 Embezzlement charge

 On January 17, 1845, a shortage of $45,000 was reported from a U.S. House contingency fund.
 McNulty was dismissed as Clerk, and the House recommended that the U.S. Secretary of the Treasury institute the necessary legal proceedings to recover the money from McNulty.

 During the House investigation, Rep. John B. Weller produced a document ostensibly showing that McNulty had simply deposited $30,000 of House funds with a New York commercial house.
-McNulty’s accounting clerk produced documents, including a certificate ostensibly showing that the House had a credit for $29,000 dollars at the bank.
+McNulty’s accounting clerk produced documents, including a certificate ostensibly showing that the House had a credit for $29,000 at the bank.
 Edwin Stanton defended McNulty, and succeeded at obtaining dismissal of some charges, and acquittal on the others.